microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 For Azure Repos, the agent running the task must allow access to the OAuth token.
 If access is unavailable, the task will generate an error.
-You can override the OAuth token by creating a secret Personal Access Token (PAT) with the name `PRMetrics.PAT`.
+You can override the OAuth token by creating a secret Personal Access Token (PAT) with the name `PRMetrics.PAT` and the scopes 'Code' > 'Read' and 'Pull Request Threads' > 'Read & write'.
 This is useful if the scope of the OAuth token has been limited.

 For GitHub repos, you will need to create a PAT according to the instructions